-A. NewMed Energy - Limited Partnership (the "Partnership") was founded according to a partnership agreement signed on July 1, 1993 between NewMed Energy Management Ltd. as general partner of the first part (the "GP"), and NewMed Energy Trusts Ltd. as a limited partner of the second part (the "LP"), as amended from time to time (the "Partnership Agreement").
+A. NewMed Energy - Limited Partnership (the "Partnership") was founded according to a partnership agreement signed on 1 July 1993 between NewMed Energy Management Ltd. as general partner of the first part (the "GP"), and NewMed Energy Trusts Ltd. as a limited partner of the second part (the "LP"), as amended from time to time (the "Partnership Agreement").

 The ongoing management of the Partnership is carried out by the GP under the supervision of the supervisors, Fahn Kanne & Co., Accountants, together with Keidar Supervision & Management (jointly: the "Supervisors" or the "Supervisor").
-On July 1, 1993, the LP and the Supervisor signed a trust agreement, as amended from time to time (the "Trust Agreement"), which confers on the Supervisor powers of supervision over the Partnership's management by the GP, as well as powers of supervision over the LP's obligations to the unit holders, see also Note 5D below.
+On 1 July 1993, the LP and the Supervisor signed a trust agreement, as amended from time to time (the "Trust Agreement"), which confers on the Supervisor powers of supervision over the Partnership's management by the GP, as well as powers of supervision over the fulfillment of the LP's obligations to the unit holders, see also Note 6F below.